-Spirit of Tasmania is a ferry that travels daily across the Tasman Sea from Melbourne – Devonport – Melbourne.
+Spirit of Tasmania the car and passenger ferry that travels daily across the Tasman Sea from Melbourne – Devonport – Melbourne.
 The ferry is for vehicle, motor bike, and pedestrian passengers and sails day and night.
-For night sailing you can either sit up or book cabins with beds and bathrooms.
+For night sailing you can either sit up in chairs or book cabins, my recommendation is to book a cabin with beds and ensuite.

-There is public transport travel to St Helens from Launceston offered daily with – Calows Coaches.
-Check its website with the link below for full details.
+There is public transport travel to St Helens from Launceston – offered daily with – Calows Coaches.
+Check the website with the link below for full details.